What Are Directors’ Duties? (2020 Update)

 As a director, you have a duty to act with the same degree of care and diligence that a reasonable person does.
 This includes taking steps to ensure you are properly informed about the financial position of the company.
 Further, you must ensure that the company doesn’t trade if it is insolvent.

 You need to determine whether your company’s anticipated current and future cash flow is sustainable.
 This depends on whether it is able to pay current and future debts as and well they fall due.

-You should have a solid knowledge of the financial position of the company.
+You should be knowledgeable about the financial position of the company.
 This is mainly in terms of the assets and debts it has as a whole because these contribute to your company’s worth.
 Ask yourself if the company can liquidate (e.g. sell) sufficient assets to pay debts as and when the fall due.

 The duty to prevent insolvent trading is not diminished by delegating responsibility.
 Directors are unable to hide behind ignorance of the company’s affairs, where that ignorance is of their own making.

 Acting in Good Faith

 Directors have a duty to act in good faith and for a proper purpose.
 This requires the Directors to avoid conflicts of interest, and to reveal and manage conflicts if they arise.
 Directors may breach this duty where they fail to give proper consideration to the company’s interests.
 This may occur where a director assumes the company’s interests correspond with their own interests.
 However, this is problematic because a director should consider the company’s interests as a separate entity.

 Properly using your Position